deadcoast/DrRx/drrx/rules.md

 - Violations: Warning.
 - References: syntax-overview.md §3 (spacer behavior).

+<a id="VL.07"></a>
+[VL.07] Excessive spacer lines (SHOULD)
+- Summary: Multiple consecutive spacer `|` lines at the same depth SHOULD be flagged.
+- Details: Only a single spacer is needed between file and directory groups.
+- Violations: Warning; formatters MAY collapse to one.
+- References: syntax-overview.md §3.

 <a id="VL.06"></a>
 [VL.06] Grouping violations (MUST)
 - Summary: Interleaving files and directories within a block violates [OR.02](#OR.02).